sinzii/drafts/subprofile_wallet.md

 - **Full-Time Equivalent (FTE):**  1.5 FTE
 - **Total Costs:** 30,000 USD

-> :exclamation: **The default deliverables 0a-0d below are mandatory for all milestones**, and deliverable 0e at least for the last one.
-If you do not intend to deliver one of these, please state a reason in its specification (e.g. Milestone X is research oriented and as such there is no code to test).

 ### Milestone 1 — Core features & SDK

 - **Estimated duration:** 2.5 month